-The stability of capital's share of income only holds, however, when the elasticity of substitution between labour and capital is exactly equal to one.
-Figure 4 illustrates the outcome of the same scenario ($g \rightarrow 0$) on capital's share of income for three different values of σ : 0.5, 1 and 5, chosen to reflect the range of values found in the literature (Appendix 1).
+The stability of capital's share of income only holds, however, when the elasticity of substitution between labour and capital is equal to one.
+Figure 4 illustrates the outcome of the same scenario ($g \rightarrow 0$) on capital's share of income for three different values of σ : 0.5, 1 and 5 (see Appendix 1).
 As predicted, when the elasticity of substitution σ rises above one, capital's share of income increases.
-Indeed, when σ equals 5, capital's share approaches 75% of the total income.
+Indeed, when σ equals 5, capital's share approaches 70% of the total income.
+Piketty notes (2014b: 39) that the (less dramatic) increases in capital's share of income visible in the data over the last decades are consistent with an elasticity in the region of 1.3 to 1.6.